Uberspace/manual/source/web-headers.rst

 Examples
 ========

-Disable Google's FLoC
+Disable Google Topics
 ---------------------

-As anounced in April of 2021, Google is moving to use a new technology called FLoC to track users across the web.
-To disable FLoC for a website, you can add a ``Permissions-Policy`` header:
+Google is using a technology called "Topics" (formerly known as FLoC) to track users across the web.
+To disable this for a website, you can add a ``Permissions-Policy`` header:

 .. code-block:: console

-  [isabell@stardust ~]$ uberspace web header set / Permissions-Policy "interest-cohort=()"
+  [isabell@stardust ~]$ uberspace web header set / Permissions-Policy "browsing-topics=()"
-  Set header "Permissions-Policy: interest-cohort=()" for /
+  Set header "Permissions-Policy: browsing-topics=()" for /

-As announced in `January 2022 <https://blog.google/products/chrome/get-know-new-topics-api-privacy-sandbox/>` Google "renames" FloC to Google Topics.
-It is unclear if the mehtod to disable Google Topics will stay the same as with Googles former FLoC.